tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Once the client has transmitted the ClientHello message, it expects to see a HelloRetryRequest or a ServerHello from the server.
-However, if the timer expires, the client knows that either the ClientHello or the response from the server has been lost.
-The client then retransmits the ClientHello message.
+However, if the timer expires, the client knows that either the ClientHello or the response from the server has been lost, which causes the the client to retransmit the ClientHello.
 When the server receives the retransmission, it knows to retransmit its HelloRetryRequest or ServerHello.

-In addition the client maintaining a retransmission timer, the server also maintains a retransmission timer and retransmits when that timer expires.
+In addition to the client maintaining a retransmission timer, the server also maintains a retransmission timer for messages it sends and retransmits those messages when that timer expires.

 Note that timeout and retransmission do not apply to the HelloRetryRequest since this would require creating state on the